Theater That Thrills

 Chanhassen Dinner Theatres (CDT) is the nation’s largest professional dinner theater with three stages under one roof.
 CDT is a must for any theater-lover visiting the area.
 Have a meal served to you in a classy dining space before enjoying some of the highest-caliber theater in the Twin Cities.
 In addition to musicals and plays, CDT hosts an exciting concert series with the best tribute shows around featuring the finest musicians in the region.
 This fall, don’t miss tributes to The Everly Brothers, Barbara Streisand, Fleetwood Mac, The Eagles, Aretha Franklin and David Bowie.

 Mamma Mia!
-(March 1-Sept.
-28) – One mom.
+(March 1, 2019-Feb.
+22, 2020) – One mom.
 One daughter.
 Three possible dads.
 And a trip down the aisle you'll never forget!
 The story-telling magic of ABBA’s timeless popular songs propel this delightful story of love, laughter and friendship.
 It’s sequins, spandex and feather boas on a Greek Island paradise!
 Get ready to have the time of your life with Mamma Mia!